 I knew the conference would draw industry luminaries, but I had not expected Chef Jacques Pépin would be in attendance.
 I have admired Chef Pépin for many years, and from the moment I learned he was going to be in town, I was determined to meet and talk with him.

 As it turned out, all I had to do was ask my friend, colleague, and former IACP President, and conference PR maven, Cathy Cochran-Lewis, who I needed to talk with to secure an interview with the legendary chef, and she said, “You’re talking to her.”

-We agreed on 3 p.m.
-Friday June 3 for the interview, but when I arrived Cathy asked if we could push it back to 3:30 as Chef Pépin’s books signing was running long.
+We agreed to meet at 3 p.m. on the.
+Friday afternoon of the conference for the interview, but when I arrived Cathy asked if we could push it back to 3:30 p.m. as Chef Pépin’s books signing was running long.

 Cathy and I walked the Trade Show floor in a huge ballroom of the Downtown Austin Hilton Hotel.
 After about 15 minutes she excused herself to check on chef while I continued to roam about and talk with other interesting folks.